Step by step recipe of Kashmiri tea with photos.

 In a wide based skillet, take water, Kashmiri tea leaves, salt and cardamom, cinnamon.

 Bring it boil and let it boil for a minute.
 Now add baking soda.

-Cook until you get deep red color and water will be reduced to half.
+Cook more till you get deep red color and water is reduced to half.
 (20-30 minutes)

 Add ice cold water in boiling hot tea.
 Mix well for 1 minutes.